openshift-cs/rosaworkshop/OSD3.11/12-hpa.md

 ### Create the Horizontal Pod Autoscaler

 Run the following command to create the autoscaler.
-The following command will create an HPA that maintains between 1 and 10 replicas of the Pods controlled by the *ostoy-microservice* deployment we created.
+The following command will create an HPA that maintains between 1 and 10 replicas of the Pods controlled by the *ostoy-microservice* DeploymentConfig created.
 Roughly speaking, the HPA will increase and decrease the number of replicas (via the deployment) to maintain an average CPU utilization across all Pods of 80% (since each pod requests 50 millicores, this means average CPU usage of 40 millicores)

 `oc autoscale dc/ostoy-microservice --cpu-percent=80 --min=1 --max=10`